CBWN Board of Directors

 Many thanks to our amazing team of volunteers!

 Maggie Romuld is a freelance professional biologist currently working as a science writer and communicator at Flatland Environmental.
-Maggie’s volunteer hours are dedicated to water resources and in addition to CBWN she volunteers with CaNOE: Canadian Network for Ocean Education and the Canadian Water Resources Association.
-She has also served as the Executive Director of SEAWA: South East Alberta Watershed Alliance and instructed university-level geography and biology courses for over 20 years.
-Known as “rivrchik” on Twitter, she studied riparian habitats and wetland ecology for most of her academic career and is now thrilled to live a stone’s throw from the Columbia Wetlands.
+Maggie’s volunteer hours are dedicated to water resources, volunteering with CaNOE: Canadian Network for Ocean Education and the Canadian Water Resources Association.
+She served as the Executive Director of South East Alberta Watershed Alliance and instructed university-level geography and biology courses for over 20 years.
+Known as “rivrchik” on Twitter, she studied riparian habitats and wetland ecology for most of her academic career and is thrilled to live a stone’s throw from the Columbia Wetlands.
 She is out on the water as much as possible!

-Experienced Senior Consultant with a demonstrated history of working in the environmental planning, aquatic biology and water resource engineering sectors.
+Based in Nelson, Alan is an experienced Senior Consultant with a history of working in the environmental planning, aquatic biology and water resource engineering sectors.

 Senior Manager Kristin Aasen

 Kristin joined the CBWN in September 2018.
 She served as a local government planner for the Regional District of Central Kootenay, City of Castlegar and Salt Spring Islands Trust.
 Her nonprofit experience extends from the Nelson Food Cupboard and Blewett Conservation Society to Oxfam and rural development in India.